adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

 Keyword arguments with value
 ----------------------------

-Both *keyword* and the *value* of an argument are expected.
-The keyword is fixed and used to indicate the meaning of the argument.
-The value is some data that are passed to the script, one or more values are expected.
+Both the *keyword* and the *value* (one or several) of an argument are expected.
+The keyword is fixed and indicates the meaning of the argument.
+The value is the data that are passed to the script.
 Keyword arguments are given *after* positional ones.
 Order of keyword arguments does not matter.

-For example, assume that a script has an argument with the keyword "--input-file", that expects a single value.
+For example, assume that a script expects an argument with the keyword ``--input-file``, that requires a single value.
 If you execute

 .. code-block:: bash